tjferry14/Pythonista-UI-Games/README.md

 Pythonista UI Games
 ===================

-Some beginner games made with the UI module in Pythonista.
+Some beginner games I made with the UI module in Pythonista.

 ### rps.py